asreview/asreview/README.md

 - **Oracle** :crystal_ball: The oracle modus is used to perform a systematic review with interaction by the reviewer (the 'oracle' in literature on active learning).
   The software presents papers to the reviewer, whereafter the reviewer classifies them.
+See [ASReview App](asreview-app).
 - **Simulate** :chart_with_upwards_trend: The simulation modus is used to measure the performance of our software on existing systematic reviews.
 The software shows how many papers you could have potentially skipped during the systematic review.

-Documentation is available at [asreview.rtfd.io](https://asreview.rtfd.io)

-Old README for ASReview < 0.8 can be found [README_old.md](https://github.com/asreview/asreview/blob/master/README_old.md)

 ## Installation